 A cool story - at last

-Ever since the German breweries in the early 1800's needed cooling for their beer brewing processes, natural refrigerants have been used in cooling systems.
+Since the German breweries in the early 1800s needed cooling for their beer brewing processes, natural refrigerants have been used in cooling systems.

-But, from the 1930's and forward, chemical mixtures of various Chlorofluorocarbons were introduced as a "safer" alternative to natural CO2.
-Today we know that Chlorofluorocarbons from refrigeration have caused large holes in the protective Ozone layer around our globe, and still do.
-Even if many of the chemical mixtures have been regulated more strictly throughout the years, there are still chemical heating and cooling systems on the market in various forms all over the world.
+But, from the 1930s and forward, chemical mixtures of various Chlorofluorocarbons were introduced as a "safer" alternative to natural CO2.
+Today we know that Chlorofluorocarbons from refrigeration have caused large holes in the protective Ozone layer around our globe, and they still do.
+Even if many of the chemical mixtures have been regulated more strictly throughout the years, there are still chemical heating and cooling systems on the market in various forms worldwide.Read more